add2cal/docs/src/application-manual/elements.md

 You can also adjust the look of the email within the template.

-### Landingpages
+### Landing pages

-For every event, we automatically generate a nice responsive landingpage for it.
+For every event, we automatically generate a nice responsive landing page for it.

 This makes it easy to share your RSVP or event on social media and beyond.

-By creating a [landingpage template](/application-manual/styles-and-templates.html#landingpages), you can adjust the look as well as additional content of this landingpage.
+By creating a [landing page template](/application-manual/styles-and-templates.html#landingpages), you can adjust the look as well as additional content of this landing page.
 Link this template to the event/group and you are done.

 ## Webhooks